carp-cobain/dapp/README.md

 ## Setup

+First, install the [asdf version manager].
+Then, add the [asdf erlang] and [asdf elixir] plugins.
-Install erlang and elixir (assumes asdf package manager).
-See `.tool-versions` for info.
+See `.tool-versions` for version details.

+Once the above are installed, run the following command.

 ```shell
 asdf install